nickbrandt/GitLab/doc/user/admin_area/approving_users.md

 A user pending approval:

-- Will not be able to login.
+- Will not be able to sign in.
 - Cannot access Git repositories or the API.
 - Will not receive any notifications from GitLab.
-- Will not be able to use [slash commands](../../integration/slash_commands.md).
+- Does not consume a [seat](../../subscriptions/self_managed/index.md#choose-the-number-of-users).

 ## Approving a user